Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 Considering the quality you get from this lens, I think that’s a great price.

-This is a great lens, and it is sharp is built.
+This is a great lens, and it is sharp and built.

 It focuses fast; it has image stabilization.

-There are a lot of great things going for this lens.
+There are a lot of great things going on with this lens.

 I want to address vignetting.